Life with You (song)

 "Life with You" is a song by the Scottish folk rock duo The Proclaimers.
-It was released in August 2007 as the title track and lead single from their album Life with You and is the most recent new Proclaimers single to make the UK Singles Chart, spending two weeks on the chart and peaking at No. 58.
+It was released in August 2007 as the title track and lead single from their album Life with You and is the most recent Proclaimers single to make the UK Singles Chart, spending two weeks on the chart and peaking at No. 58.
 The song also reached No. 3 in the duo's native Scotland.

 Description

 The Daily Telegraphs Craig McLean described "Life with You" as "rip-roaring rock-and-soul ".